 Interests (Anything from job titles to favorite music bands)

-You can get pretty specific with this, however, I would recommend seeing the type of visitors and leads you are generate the first week before you start really narrowing this down.
+You can get pretty specific with this, however, I would recommend seeing the type of visitors and leads you are generating the first week before you start really narrowing this down.
 Your audience should already be very targeted based on your buyer persona and you don’t want to miss out on any good opportunities.

 4. Create Your Ads!